 Theory and context

 The major explores aspects of design history and teaches sociological and cultural-scientific theories.
-Students analyse modes and reflect on the topic of identity at the theoretical level.
+Students analyse trends and reflect on the topic of identity at the theoretical level.
 The major-specific content is supplemented with a department-wide range of courses.

 Design basics